Intestinal parasite - ascariasis; Roundworm - ascariasis

 These complications may occur:

 Improved sanitation and hygiene in developing countries will reduce the risk in those areas.
-In areas where this disorder is common, routine or preventive treatment with deworming medicicines may be advised.
+In places where ascariasis is common, people may be given deworming medicines as a preventive measure.